-Your application is about me, not you.
+Your application, however, is about me, not you.
 I know that sounds backwards.

 Appeal to my self interest and tell me what you can do for me.
 That statement sounds selfish because it is.
-But this is the best way to get an employer’s attention.
+But this is the best way to get a hiring manager’s attention.

 Show, Don’t Tell

 Don’t bother with a teaser like, “I have some great ideas I’d like to share with you by phone…”